biblius/hextacy/README.md

     data: web::Query<GetUsersPaginated>,
     service: web::Data<S>,
   ) -> Result<impl Responder, Error> {
+    data.0.validate().map_err(Error::new)?;
     info!("Getting users");
     service.get_paginated(data.0).await
   }
   ```

   We place a `ServiceContract` trait bound on the handler so we can later inject the specific service configuration we want.
-We expect to receive the necessary data in the query parameters and we plug the service we intend to use in the `service` function parameter, then we call the service's `get_paginated` function which returns either an error or a successful HTTP response, as defined in the domain.
+We expect to receive the necessary data in the query parameters and validate it.
+We plug the service we intend to use in the `service` function parameter, then we call the service's `get_paginated` function which returns either an error or a successful HTTP response, as defined in the domain.

 - #### **setup.rs**